tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 ### osm2pgsql

 [Get it here](http://dbsgeo.com/downloads/#osm2pgsql).
-Open the .zip and follow the instructions for manually installing the `osm2pgsql` command and the `default.style` into `/usr/local/bin` and `/usr/local/share/osm2pgsql/` respectively.
+Follow any instructions that come with the installer.

 After installation you'll want to make sure that the `osm2pgsql` command is available without having to type the full path to where you installed it.
 If just typing `osm2pgsql` in a terminal gives the error `-bash: osm2pgsql: command not found` then you can run these commands in the Terminal: